 - 1. To raise the awareness of teachers, support staff and student teachers, of the need for child protection and of their responsibilities in identifying and reporting possible cases of abuse, including child sexual exploitation and female genital mutilation. - 2.
 To provide a systematic means of monitoring children thought to be at risk. - 3.
 To emphasise the need for good levels of communication between all staff. - 4.
 To develop a structured internal procedure to be followed by all members of the school community in cases of suspected abuse. - 5.
 To promote understanding and build relationships with other agencies in order to work together more effectively. - 6.
 To work with the PSHE co-ordinator to promote children's personal, social and health development in ways which foster security, confidence and independence and to work with the Computing co-ordinator to promote e-safety. - 7.
 To develop a network of support which would be made known to staff or parents:- e.g. details of parent support groups; parent networks; relevant telephone numbers. - 8.
-8. To seek advice from and report cases to social care - 9.
+To seek advice from and report cases to social care - 9.
 To monitor the pastoral files, at least termly. - 10.
 To deal with all safeguarding and child protection complaints which are made against staff or volunteers. - 11.
-To build safeguarding and child protection duties into their job description. - 12.
-To attend training at least every two years and keep up to date with changes in legislation. - 13.
-To display the name and role of the DSL clearly around the school to inform parents, staff and agency workers.
+To build safeguarding and child protection duties into their job description.